brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] Prevent a notice in case a property has a default value which is NULL.
     - [Bugfix] Fixed a possible endless loop when iterating a traversable object.
     - [Bugfix] Limit the preview of method analysis with a lot of parameters or long namespaces.
-    - [Bugfix] Removed a notice, in case krexx was called from normal php and then again from a registered shutdown function.
+    - [Bugfix] Removed a notice, in case krexx was called from normal PHP and then again from a registered shutdown function.
     - [Bugfix] Removed the multiple escaping of inherited comments.
     - [Bugfix] Use the filepath filter in the method and function analysis.
     - [Bugfix] Made use of the language file (nearly) everywhere.
     - [Bugfix] Make sure that there are no leftover chunks after a run.
     - [Bugfix] Prevent large output in case of arrays with more than 100 items.
     - [Bugfix] Escaped info text about the maximum resting level.
-    - [Bugfix] Missing leading backslash in classname display in several places.
+    - [Bugfix] Missing leading backslash in class name display in several places.
     - [Bugfix] Code generation respects the scope analysis.
     - [Bugfix] The method analysis now displays the default parameter values correctly (or at all).
-    - [Bugfix] No more getter analysis for internal php classes.
+    - [Bugfix] No more getter analysis for internal PHP classes.
     - [Bugfix] The registry now can really tell if a value was set, or not.
     - [Bugfix] The short text of an expandable child is now searchable.
     - [Bugfix] Use the filepath filter for the location of the ini file.